 - In all circumstances, we will provide you with a final invoice detailing any refund that is due to you or, if no refund is due to you, the costs which remain payable.

-- Changing your mind and cancelling within the first 7 days – If you cancel the Services Agreement within the first 7 days (where we have already begun carrying out the Services at your request), we will reimburse to you all payments received from you in advance, apart from the following, non-refundable fees: the Set-up Fee of £100.
-These sums represent the reasonable cost of setting up the Services and appointing a Carer to you, which are services we provide to you up to the time when you told us you had changed your mind and wish to cancel; and the cost of any Services delivered to you
+- Changing your mind and cancelling within the first 5 days – If you cancel the Services Agreement within the first 5 days (where we have already begun carrying out the Services at your request), we will reimburse you all payments received from you in advance, apart from a non-refundable fee: the Set-up Fee of £150.
+These sums represent the reasonable cost of setting up the Services and starting as a Carer to you.

 - We will reimburse you without undue delay, and no later than 14 days after the day on which we are informed about your decision to cancel the Agreement.
 We will make the reimbursement using the same payment method as you used to pay us unless you have expressly agreed with us that we can reimburse you using a different payment method.
 In any event, you will not incur any fees as a result of the reimbursement.

 - Cancelling after the first 14 days – If you wish to cancel the Services Agreement after the first 14 days, you must provide us with at least 14 days’ notice in writing.
 You must continue to pay for the Services which were due to be delivered during your 14-day notice period.
-We will refund you any payments made in advance for Services due to be delivered after the end of your 14-day notice period.
-In respect of Live-in Care, we will not refund the Set-up Fee of £100.
-This sum represents the reasonable cost of setting up the Services and appointing a Carer to you.
+We will refund you any payments made in advance for Services due to being delivered after the end of your 14-day notice period.
+In respect of Live-in Care, we will not refund any Set-up Fee.

 - You may cancel the Services Agreement with immediate effect by giving us written notice if: we breach the Services Agreement in any material way and we do not correct or fix the situation within 14 days of you asking us to in writing; we go into liquidation or a receiver or an administrator is appointed over our assets; We attempt to change these Terms without giving you at least 1-month notice; We are unable to provide the Services because of an event outside our reasonable control.

-- We may cancel the Services Agreement at any time with immediate effect by giving you written notice if we reasonably believe there a significant risk of harm to us.
+- We may cancel the Services Agreement at any time with immediate effect by giving you written notice if we reasonably believe there a significant risk of harm to us, physical or mental.

 - You have failed to settle any outstanding invoice within 2 days of our written reminder.